skytheacademic/skytheacademic.github.io/_pages/about.md

 ======
 I am a third-year Ph.D. student at Purdue University, studying international relations with a minor in political methodology.
 My research broadly focuses on the intersection of security and non-state actors.
 My research on security often focuses on United Nations (UN) peacekeeping and evaluating how, when, and where peacekeepers effectively protect civilians.
 For example, my dissertation, tentatively titled, *The Local Effects of UN Peacekeeping*, examines the effects peacekeepers have on saving civilian lives and preventing violence against civilians with advanced quantitative methods at the most granular level ever used in the peacekeeping effectiveness literature.

 My research also encompasses other non-state security actors, such as private military and security contractors (PMSCs).
 In my research on the UN use of private security contractors (PSCs), for example, I first construct a novel database to expand our descriptive understanding of what we know about how the UN uses PSCs.
 Next, I built the concept of double delegation of authority, which borrows concepts and structures from the sociology literature on symbols, the principal-agent literature on delegation costs, and the sovereignty literature on authority.
-My most recent research on PMSCs focuses on non-traditional actors, such as Russia's use of the Wagner group, which I am working on with Matthew Ellis.
+My most recent research on PMSCs focuses on non-traditional actors, such as Russia's use of the Wagner group, which I am working on with [Matthew Ellis](https://www.linkedin.com/in/matt-ellis-7b187492/).

 Short Biography
 ======
 Before starting my Ph.D. program at Purdue, I received my BA from Purdue in 2019.
 I grew up in Indianapolis, IN and started my undergraduate studies in the Fall of 2015.
+I initially started grad school to advance my political science knowledge to a Master's level; however, during my time doing research with incredible professors, I discovered my love of all things research and teaching, leading me to pursue academia.
+I am a first-gen, queer scholar seeking to advance our knowledge about non-state actors and security, while also empowering and

 A data-driven personal website